You don’t have to be Christian or particularly religious to know something is wrong with the world.

 The way I like to explain it is by using a lawn bowl.

-Every lawn bowl has a weight inside it on one side called a “bias”.
+Every lawn bowl has a weight called a “bias” on one side.
 When you roll the bowl down the lawn, it bends toward the direction of the bias.

 Similarly, every human heart has a “bias” toward sin and self.
 Roll us human beings down the lawn of life, and we will all lean far too easily towards every form of sinful selfishness: self-obsession, self-preservation, self-aggrandisement, and self-righteousness.